sophiebremer/recipes/cooking/desserts/coconut-dates.md

 6. Mix in 75 gram of oats.

-7. Mix 30 gram of chocolate powder.
+7. Mix in 30 gram of chocolate powder.

 8. Let the dough rest in a bowl for 30 minutes.